-This space is available to current students only with a limited capacity of two (2) students at a given time.
+This space is available to small groups of current students, faculty, and staff only.
 If you have any questions regarding the use of this space, contact the OIE at oie@ncat.edu or 336-334-7800.

 Religious and Spiritual Life